vaghardoost/techchat-app/README.md

 # Techchat Application

-Techchat is an application show a json datapack as android views In Techchat App There is Only Services And a service is context of datapack to convert to views
+Techchat is an application show a json datapack as android views.

+In Techchat App There is Only Services And a service is context of datapack to convert to views
 ### What Is Service?
 service is an account in techchat and a script or code can work on it. service with id and token do login and received and send data to application users(here app called client)